BGSpiegl/GCparagon/src/GCparagon/README.md

 It is a good idea to clear this directory once in a while when you don't currently use singularity to avoid excessive storage space usage in your home directory.

 #### Not Recommended - Building the GCparagon Singularity Image
-Although NOT recommended, it can be used to build the singularity image anew by the user (e.g., for the purpose of testing in software development).
+Although NOT recommended,
+the [gcparagon-mainBranch.def](singularity_definition_file/gcparagon-mainBranch.def) file can be used to build the singularity image anew by the user
+(e.g., for the purpose of testing in software development).

 #### Running GCparagon as a Singularity Container
 GCparagon can then be run WITH RESTRICED ACCESS to your system from the singularity image file like this